 5. #182 White Stoneware from Standard Ceramic Supply

 From the manufacturer: "^6-10 Near white plastic stoneware body.
 Good for use with bright glazes.
 Available with and without fine grog.
 Cone 8 Shrinkage 11.0% Absorption 2.5% Cone 10 Shrinkage 12.0% Absorption 0.5%" My experience: great white stoneware.
-Fires a buff and rather warm cream color.
+Fires a buff and rather warm cream color at cone 6 ox. but a light grey color in reduction.
+This is due to the red iron oxide content reducing to black iron oxide.
 Easy to throw, can get considerable height and size.
 Nice for large bowls.
 If the lip is too thin or you overwork it, it will warp for sure.
 The shrinkage has been a bit of an issue for me, especially for lids.
 When I am using porcelain the lids always fit pretty well, but for this clay it is trickier because it has been harder to gauge the shrinkage/warpage for mouth openings.
-Like, even leaving a considerable gap results in a tight fit after the final firing, even when they were measured and appeared fine through bisque.
 The grog is fine mesh, so it's not too visible.
-It has a smooth, plastic feel to it, but needs a lot of water to throw, more water than the #630.
+It has a smooth, plastic feel to it, but needs continuous water to throw, more water than the #630.
 I also feel like it centers easier than the #630.
 Since it was made to vitrify at higher temperatures, at ^6 I do notice it absorbs quite a bit of water (for example, when doing the dishes).